 Considering calling a recruiter to assist in your executive job search?

-If you haven’t worked with recruiters in the past, you might be confused about what to expect in your interaction.
+If you haven’t worked with recruiters in the past, you might be confused about what to expect.

 It’s worth your time to get familiar with recruiting practices for C-level, EVP, VP, and other leadership positions, as well as to avoid pervasive misconceptions.

-Here are common myths about working with recruiters when seeking an executive position:
+Here are 5 common myths about working with executive recruiters, along with best practices and realistic expectations:

 1 – You can just call an executive recruiter to find a new job.

 Recruiters don’t find jobs for people; they find people for jobs.

 Paid by client companies, recruiters themselves don’t dictate requirements.

 Instead, employers pay recruiters to find best-fit leadership candidates, often with a strong progression inside an industry or function, such as a CIO who has moved up from a VP of IT.